-Interviews with affected residents have indicated that this level of flooding has occurred before, though this was not reported to the City Council at the time.
+Interviews with affected residents have indicated that external flooding to the properties and flooding to the road has occurred before, though this was not reported to the City Council at the time.
 Due to the time of day when many residents were out and the flashy nature of the storm, residents did not take any preventative measures before the event on 23rd July 2013.